ut2019nn/ut2019nn.github.io/index.md

 After carefully tunning the parameters, we took 4 dense layers one afer another and added dropout layers in between.
 In the end the activation layer with "tanh" as activation function, the loss is "MSE" and the optimizer is "Adam".
 The notebook can be observed [here](https://colab.research.google.com/drive/1dgt8Av_ThIOCrIMfq6QnpvkrAOV2-gHr#scrollTo=mTZrr4bmlSMk)

-Here we got around 56% accuracy in the classification sense.
+Here we got around 56% accuracy (balanced accuracy 50%) in the classification sense.
 Better than random forrest in that sense.
 The minimum validation loss is 0.0037.

 Let's look at the predicted and actual returns.